subbu212005/Cognizant/Digital-Nurture-DotNetFSE-main/Deepskilling/Module-09-Application-Debugging/01-Debugging-Angular-with-Chrome-DevTools/readme.md

-# Debugging Angular with Chrome DevTools
+# 01 - Debugging Angular with Chrome DevTools

-## Aim
+## Overview

-To learn how to debug Angular applications using Google Chrome DevTools by inspecting the DOM, setting breakpoints, analyzing TypeScript code, and identifying runtime errors.
+This exercise demonstrates how to debug an Angular application using **Google Chrome DevTools**.
+Chrome DevTools helps developers inspect HTML elements, analyze CSS, monitor JavaScript execution, debug TypeScript using source maps, and identify runtime errors efficiently.

+---

+## Objective

+- Run an Angular application.
+- Open Chrome DevTools.
+- Inspect the DOM structure.
+- Debug TypeScript code using breakpoints.
+- Analyze variables and the call stack.
+- Use the Console for logging and debugging.

 ---